jsdom/webidl2js/README.md

 #### `expose`

 This export contains information about where an interface is supposed to be exposed as a property.
-It takes into account the Web IDL extended attribute `[Expose]` to generate a data structure of the form:
+It takes into account the Web IDL extended attribute `[Exposed]` to generate a data structure of the form:

 ```js
 {